 In order for Dunwoody to fulfill its mission of preparing students for their careers, developing into leaders, and engaging in "the better performance of life's duties", the College has a vested interest in maintaining an environment in which all students can pursue their academic responsibilities.
-Professional and career development is integral to our culture, and it is the expectation that students conduct themselves as they would in all employment situations.
 As students, you, have rights and responsibilities while in attendance.
 Please review the following sections for more information.